-The CICA has adopted a strategic plan whereby the Canadian accounting standards will be converged with International Financial Reporting Standards (IFRS) with the requirement to report under the new standards for fiscal years commencing in 2011.
+The Canadian Institute of Chartered Accountants ("CICA") has adopted a strategic plan whereby the Canadian accounting standards will be converged with IFRS with the requirement to report under the new standards for fiscal years commencing in 2011.
 The Company's transition date of January 1, 2011 will require the restatement into IFRS for comparative purposes of amounts previously reported under Canadian GAAP by the Company for the year ended December 31, 2010, including a revised opening balance sheet as at January 1, 2010.